 $ npm run register-agent -- --chain=base

 After the tx confirms, look up your agent ID on the block explorer (e.g. Basescan) under the registry contract or your address's NFT transfers.
-The script prints the URL.

 Put the numeric agent ID in .env as AGENT_ID (or AGENT_ID_BASE for Base).
 Redeploy Syenite so /.well-known/agent-registration.json includes your registration.
-The landing page can then link to your agent on the explorer.

 GET https://syenite.ai/.well-known/agent-registration.json returns the EIP-8004 registration document: type, name, description, image, services (MCP and web endpoints), x402Support: true, and registrations (agentId and agentRegistry per chain).
 Clients that support ERC-8004 use this to resolve your agent.